 To sum up: we can state confidently that Christian exegesis and Christian theology influenced Hayyun’s own exegesis.
 However, unlike his predecessors, he chose not to confront Christological interpretations, only other Christian theological concepts.

 Hayyun carefully chose those psalms that he could explicate in terms of exile and redemption, and he recast them into his own period.
 The picture of the situation of the Jews in that period that arises from his comments to those psalms is a gloomy one.
-Hayyun refers to the lowly status of the Jews, the terrible blows and tortures that are their lot, the false accusations to which their neighbors subject them with in order to steal their property, and the Jews’ own torments about abandoning their religion.
+Hayyun refers to the lowly status of the Jews, the terrible blows and tortures that are their lot, the false accusations to which their neighbors subject them with in order to steal their property, and the Jews’ own indecision about abandoning their religion.
 Hayyun also deals with the efforts of the Church to convert the Jews, especially the greatest of them.
 So he sought to reassure them and persuade them that the covenant of the Lord with Israel remained in force and that the Torah would never change.
 Additionally, Hayyun tried to plant in the hearts of his readers a faith that redemption, though it might tarry, would certainly come.
 These subjects receive special emphasis when Scripture itself makes them clear.
 For his readers groaning in the exile, they were a refreshing breeze.